 Auckland's economy needs to be constantly agile and innovative.
-This is particularly important in an age of rapid technological change.
+This is particularly important in an age of disruptions such as climate change, geopolitical tensions and rapid technological change.

 International connectivity is also critical to Auckland's economy and success.
-We must deliver products and services to markets across the globe in timely and sustainable ways.
+We must deliver innovative, quality products and services to markets across the globe in timely and sustainable ways.

 In recent decades there has been an increase in Asia's prosperity.
 Auckland's proximity to Asia provides multiple opportunities for developing trade and economic engagement, as described on the

 We also have immense potential in the growing numbers of young and diverse people living in Auckland, who will need to play a significant role as future innovators and entrepreneurs within the economy.